 The Napoleonic Museum is much more than a history site.
 Nested between the Tiber and Navona square, it also features clothes, furniture, maps and other ordinary life objects from the 19th century that belonged to Napoleon and his family.

 Named after the Roman collector Carlo Bilotti, this Museum features artwoks by Warhol, de Chirico, Rivers, Severini and Manzù.
 It is a small venue hosting interesting contemporary art exhibitions.
 Nice bookshop.

-In order to view this article offline and get travel directions to the museums mentioned above you need to download the GPSmyCity app.
+In order to view this article offline and get travel directions to the museums mentioned above you need to download the GPSmyCity Rome Maps and Walks app from the App Store or Google Play.
 All our posts turned into self-guided walking tours can be found here.